Anadea/anadea_blog/content/posts/machine-learning-in-banking-and-finance-how-to-maximize-efficiency/index.md

   - development
 industries:
   - fintech
+questionary:
+  - question: Is it required to give an in-house team for  ML banking software development?
+    answer: In many cases, hiring an in-house team may not be the best approach in terms of time and financial investments.
+Moreover, it can be challenging to find specialists with the right expertise in AI/ML development and deep domain knowledge.
+Instead, you can partner with an outsourcing company.
+At Anadea, we have extensive experience in building banking solutions and strong practical skills in working with machine learning technologies.
+We are always open to collaboration and ready to join your software development project at any stage of its realization.
+  - question: How to evaluate the performance of my ML tools?
+    answer: There are specific technical KPIs that you can apply to each use case.
+      For example, fraud dollars saved, false positive rate, and alert hit-rate are typically used for fraud detection tools.
+At the same time, for analyzing the efficiency of ML-powered onboarding systems, you can rely on turnaround time (TAT), error rate, and straight-through-processing rate.
+      Apart from this, you can rely on traditional business KPIs, like net interest margin (NIM), cross-sell uptake, customer lifetime value (CLV), and others.
+  - question: Is it a good time to invest in ML software development now?
+    answer: "Yes, such projects are expected to ensure high ROI in the near future.
+      At the current moment, while ML solutions still haven’t become an industry standard, they can become your competitive edge.
+At the same time, early adopters report high practical value of such technology and significant improvements in their operations. "
 ---
 Traditional loan approval processes can take weeks.
 According to [McKinsey & Company](https://www.mckinsey.com/capabilities/risk-and-resilience/our-insights/the-lending-revolution-how-digital-credit-is-changing-banks-from-the-inside), “time to decision” for corporate loans in traditional systems can reach up to 5 weeks, which is an unacceptably long timeframe in the dynamic business world.
 ML-driven automation can reduce the time required for such decisions to hours and even minutes.